refinedev/refine/documentation/docs/api-references/hooks/table/useTable.md

 ```

 :::tip
 Filters we give to `initialFilter` are default filters.
-In order to prevent filters from being changed, `permanentFilter` must be used instead of the `initialFilter`.
+In order to prevent filters from being changed, `permanentFilter` must be used instead of `initialFilter`.
 :::

 ## API